JetBrains/kotlin-web-site/pages/docs/reference/basic-types.md

 * Doubles by default: `123.5`, `123.5e10`
 * Floats are tagged by `f` or `F`: `123.5f`

-### Underscore in numeric literals (since 1.1)
+### Underscores in numeric literals (since 1.1)

-You can use underscore to make number constants more readable:
+You can use underscores to make number constants more readable:

 ``` kotlin
 val oneMillion = 1_000_000